fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_zone.html.markdown

 The following arguments are supported:

 * `name` - Zone name.
 * `tagging` - Config object tagging.
+The structure of `tagging` block is documented below.
 * `intrazone` - Allow or deny traffic routing between different interfaces in the same zone (default = deny).
 * `interface` - Add interfaces to this zone.
 Interfaces must not be assigned to another zone or have firewall policies defined.
+The structure of `interface` block is documented below.

 The `tagging` block supports:

 * `name` - Tagging entry name.
 * `category` - Tag category.
 * `tags` - Tags.
+The structure of `tags` block is documented below.

 The `tags` block supports: